 )

 Another good use of virtual fields is when you need to count data.
-Let’s take the example when an article has comments.
-Often we need to count how many comments an article has.
+Let’s use an article’s comments feature as an example.
+We often need to count how many comments an article has.
 This is simple to do with virtual fields.
 For example, in your model file, you could add the following:

 public $virtualFields = array(